awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

 You can also base your application on one of the standard Visual Studio project templates.
-Just add a reference to the AWS .NET library (:file:`AWSSDK.dll`), which is located in the :file:`past-releases` folder of the the SDK installation directory.
+Just add a reference to the AWS .NET library (:file:`AWSSDK.dll`), which is located in the :file:`past-releases` folder of the SDK installation directory.

 The following procedure gets you started by creating and running a new AWS Console project for Visual Studio 2012; the process is similar for other project types and Visual Studio versions.
 For